jbmagination/codeplex/README.md

-# Codeplex Archive Archive
+# CodePlex Archive Archive
-With Microsoft pulling the plug on Codeplex in favor of GitHub after their acquiral, what was left was the Codeplex Archive.
+With Microsoft pulling the plug on CodePlex in favor of GitHub after their acquiral, what was left was the CodePlex Archive.
 This lasted 3 years.
-Now it's 2021, and Microsoft is about to pull the plug on the Codeplex archive.
-This repository will contain hopefully all of Codeplex's uploaded works.
+Now it's 2021, and Microsoft is about to pull the plug on the CodePlex archive.
+This repository will contain hopefully all of CodePlex's uploaded works.

 ## Microsoft's message
 CodePlex Archive will be shut down after July 1st, 2021.